beginning of content

 Dementia

-If you are in your 70s or older your doctor may ask questions to assess you for dementia.
+If you are older than 70 years, your doctor may ask questions to assess you for dementia.
 The assessment might discuss your memory and ability to plan.

 Resources and support